About the Author

 Academic Salaries

-A cardiothoracic surgeon working in an academic setting will earn the lowest salary possible for this job title, but the stress levels and workload are much less demanding.
+A cardiothoracic surgeon working in an academic or research setting will earn the lowest salary for this job title, but the stress levels and workload are much less demanding.

 Cardiothoracic Surgeons and Student Loan Debt